Terrifying Unpredictability

 I am talking about the

-HR case which blows up and, despite all efforts, will not go away for months or years.
+• HR case which blows up and hangs around for months or even years.
 Endless hours with lawyers, huge costs and covering responsibilities for someone you cannot yet replace.

-audit or other piece of regulation which uncovers issues which require urgent and drastic intervention.
+• audit or health and safety visit which uncovers issues which require urgent and drastic intervention.

 When so much is suddenly at risk what can you do?